rymend/MSFTImagineArchive/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

     _Uploading Arctic-fox images_

-1. Click **Add images** at the top of the page and repeat the previous step to upload all of the images in the "Training/Polar Bear" directory to the Custom Vision Service and tag them with the term "Polar bear."
+1. Click **Add images** at the top of the page and repeat the previous step to upload all of the images in the "Training Images/Polar Bear" directory to the Custom Vision Service and tag them with the term "Polar bear."
 Wait for the upload to complete, and then click **Done**.

 	![Uploading polar-bear images](Images/upload-files-2.png)

     _Uploading polar-bear images_

-1. Repeat the previous step to upload all of the images in the "Training/Walrus" directory to the Custom Vision Service and tag them with the term "Walrus."
+1. Repeat the previous step to upload all of the images in the "Training Images/Walrus" directory to the Custom Vision Service and tag them with the term "Walrus."
 Wait for the upload to complete, and then click **Done**.

 	![Uploading polar-bear images](Images/upload-files-3.png)